mustafa1728/Storyline-Segmentation/Readme.md

 # Storyline Segmentation

-A java based implementation that uses graph representation and island identification to process data about comic book characters (Marvel, Naruto etc) and segment them into independent storylines.
+A java based implementation that uses graph representation and island (connected component) identification to process data about comic book characters (Marvel, Naruto etc) and segment them into independent storylines.

 Part of Assignmet 4 of COL106 course 2020.